group land buys

 Do you want to buy land but not be part of the Fruit Haven or Terra Frutis projects?
 No problem!
 You can still benefit from our administrative infrastructure and property management.
 Check out Liberty Homesteads.

 Stage 2.
 A property near Gualaquiza, 0.85 hectares with a large house, separate large restaurant-sized kitchen and an additional 2-room wooden cabin with porch.
 We hope to find up to 6 people to buy into the title with a private contract specifying a timeshare arrangement.
 We can also sell the property outright for $150k or best offer.
-Stay tuned for details, or send us an email if you are interested. email@example.com
+Send us an email if you are interested. email@example.com

 Existing Fruit Haven trustees: Check out the new Homesteaders’ Hub page.